nandanadileep/async-social-analytics/README.md

 * Optimize resource consumption and API costs through intelligent caching and multi-stage data processing.

-## Data Integration Constraints

-While the platform is fully configured for live data, the integration of real-time search results currently falls back to high-fidelity simulated data due to provider-side limitations.
-The SocialData.tools search endpoint was recently deprecated following broad policy changes across the X data ecosystem.
-Although the account and authentication are verified and active, the specific search API path remains restricted by the provider.
-The codebase is designed to instantly switch to live data once the provider restores access or provides an updated API path.

 ## Main Implementations

 * **Asynchronous Pipeline**: Built a FastAPI backend that offloads heavy data processing to Celery workers, allowing for immediate request acknowledgement and background batch processing.